Kurento/kurento/source/features/kurento_utils_js.rst

 Following the previous steps, we have:

-* Sent and SDP offer to a remote peer
+* Sent an SDP offer to a remote peer

 * Received an SDP answer from the remote peer, and have the ``webRtcPeer`` process that answer.